 Simple Transport Options

-- Walking: Best for the Duomo, the Astronomical Clock, and nearby shopping.
+Walking: Walking is the easiest way to reach the Duomo, the Astronomical Clock, and nearby shops.

-- Tram: A single line runs along the coast and through the city.
-It’s an easy and low-cost way to reach the Regional Museum.
+Tram: A single tram line runs through the city and along the coast, making it an easy and low-cost option for reaching places like the Regional Museum.

 Train Station Proximity